netxms/netxms-doc/admin/appendix.rst

     - 2000
     - Yes
   * - AgentDefaultSharedSecret
-    - String that will be used as a shared secret in case if agent will required authentication.
+    - String that will be used as a shared secret in case if agent will require authentication.
     - netxms
     - No
   * - AgentUpgradeWaitTime